ava-labs/avalanche-docs/docs/subnets/subnet-development-lifecycle.md

 If you've mastered Subnet-EVM and are looking for an additional challenge, consider building a custom VM.
 The Avalanche network supports far more than just the EVM.
 Current VMs only scratch the surface of what's possible.

+Some ideas:

+- Port an existing blockchain project to Avalanche.
+For example: Use Bitcoin's VM or Solana's VM.
+- Create an app-specific VM instead of a general purpose VM.
+For example, create a DEX or a CLOB VM instead of something like the EVM.
+- Create a more efficient implementation of the EVM.